mcaliman/mcaliman.github.io/_posts/en/java/2003-02-03-java-constants.md

 ---
 layout: post
 title: "Java Constants"
 excerpt: "Symbolic constants in Java"
-category: "Java"
+category: Java
-permalink: /java/constants/
 date: 2003-02-03
 comments: true
 share: false
 modified: 2024-07-11
 published: true
 tags: [java, tutorial, en, code]
+permalink: /java/constants/
 ---

 A variable that never changes value is a constant.
 In Java, you can explicitly declare a variable as a constant by using the `final` keyword.